KSanders7070/ERAM_2_GEOJSON/script_overview.md

 ## CUSTOM PROPERTIES

-For testing and organizational needs, the script will offer the user the option to turn on "Custom_Properties" for features.
+Custom Properties will be information from the .xml that is not needed to make the geojson but may be helpful with testing and organization by the Facility Engineer (person that manages the .geojson files).
 This feature is turned off (F) by default.

+Not all tags and elements will carry over into the geojson; Below you will find information for exactly how this information is handled and when it is passed in to the .geojson.

-In order to avoid future confliction with other .geojson readers, the keys will be prefixed with the developer of this scripts GitHub name "ksanders7070".
+In order to avoid future confliction with other .geojson readers, the properties keys will be the tag name from the .xml but prefixed with "ksanders7070_".

 FOR LINES:

-- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the MapObjectType, MapGroupId, and LineObjectId.
+- If the user elects to have Custom Properties turned on, the script will insert a custom key/values into the properties section of the feature detailing the .xml's MapObjectType, MapGroupId, and LineObjectId.
   - Example:
     - "ksanders7070_MapObjectType": "ApproachControl"
     - "ksanders7070_MapGroupId": "1"